nickvidal/mailsheet/README.md

 ### Create the Leads Sheet

-- Make a copy of this Spreadsheet: https://docs.google.com/spreadsheets/d/1va32yPCK0D1dMkz2ZtIQbnKyobgc13sDnBO_8M8xyc0/edit?usp=sharing
+- Make a copy of this spreadsheet: https://docs.google.com/spreadsheets/d/1va32yPCK0D1dMkz2ZtIQbnKyobgc13sDnBO_8M8xyc0/edit?usp=sharing
 - From the Menu: File > Make a copy...
 - In the first column (Owner), replace *YOUR NAME* with your name (yellow column).